A hybrid spiking neural network - quantum framework for spatio-temporal data classification: a case study on EEG data

 Abstract

-The study introduces a hybrid computational framework that combines neuro-inspired information processing using spiking neural networks (SNN) and quantum information processing using quantum kernels to develop quantum-enhanced machine learning models, demonstrated through the classification of EEG data as a case study.
-In the proposed SNN-quantum kernel classifier (SNN-QC), SNN with spike time information representation is employed to learn spatio-temporal interactions (EEG recorded from multiple channels over time).
+The study introduces a hybrid computational framework that combines neuro-inspired information processing using spiking neural networks (SNNs) and quantum information processing using quantum kernels to develop quantum-enhanced machine learning models for spatio-temporal data, demonstrated through the classification of EEG data as a case study.
+In the proposed SNN-quantum computation (SNN-QC) framework, SNN with spike time information representation is employed to learn spatio-temporal interactions (EEG recorded from multiple channels over time).
 Frequency-based (rate-based) information as spike frequency state vectors are extracted from the SNN and classified using a quantum classifier.
-In the latter part, we use the quantum kernel approach utilizing feature maps for classification tasks.
+In the latter part, we use the quantum kernel approach utilising feature maps for classification tasks.
 The proposed SNN-QC is demonstrated on a benchmark EEG dataset to classify three distinct wrist movement tasks in six binary classification setups as a proof of concept.
-We introduce a novel feature map with high-order nonlinearity, which has outperformed current state-of-the-art feature maps and various machine learning methods in most of the case studies.
+We introduce a novel high-order nonlinear feature map that demonstrates improved performance over state-of-the-art feature maps and several machine learning methods across most of the tasks studied.
 Furthermore, the role of hyperparameters for enhanced feature maps is also highlighted.
-The performance of SNN-QC is evaluated using statistical metrics and cross-validation techniques, demonstrating its 1 efficacy across multiple binary classifiers.
-An experimental validation is also performed on an IBM QPU.
-The results demonstrate that the SNN-QC significantly outperforms the models that use statistical features rather than features extracted from the SNN as SNN accounts for the temporal interaction between the spatio-temporal input variables.
+The performance of SNN-QC is evaluated using statistical metrics and cross-validation techniques, demonstrating its efficacy across multiple binary classifiers.
+Quantum hardware validation is conducted using both a superconducting IBM-QPU and a high-fidelity noisy simulation that replicates a real QPU.
+Furthermore, the results demonstrate that the SNN-QC outperforms models that use statistical features rather than features extracted from the SNN, as the SNN accounts for the temporal interaction between the spatio-temporal input variables.
 Finally, we conclude that the SNN-QC offers a potential pathway for developing more accurate neuromorphic-quantum enhanced systems that are both energy-efficient and biologically-inspired, well-suited for dealing with spatio-temporal data.

 Article activity feed